ARE YOU READY?

 • Go to a Vote Center and fill out your ballot there.

-• Go to a Vote Center and use a “ballot marking device” to fill out your ballot.
+• Go to a Vote Center with your ID to receive an in-person ballot or use a “ballot marking device” to fill out your ballot.
+When you do this, your signature will not need to be reviewed because you showed your ID while there.

-A family member is serving in the armed forces overseas – will she be able to vote?
+A family member is serving in the armed forces overseas – will they be able to vote?

-By law, ballots are mailed to all military and overseas citizens on September 24, 2022.
-To request a ballot, or for more information, visit the Federal Voting Assistance Program website .
+By law, ballots are mailed to all military and overseas citizens on May 11th.
+For more information, visit the Federal Voting Assistance Program website.

 I don’t have a good mailing address - can I pick up my ballot?

-You can pick up a ballot and return it starting in October.
-Your first and best option is to update your mailing address as noted above.
-But if you do not have a good mailing address, you can pick up your ballot (and ONLY your own ballot – you can’t pick up anyone else’s ballot) at the Clerk & Recorder’s office at 500 Broadway in Eagle or at 20 Eagle County Drive in El Jebel.
-You can fill it out and put it in a ballot box while you are there, or you can take it home and return it later.
+You can pick up a ballot and return it starting on May 24th.
+The best option is to update your mailing address online by June 17th at govotecolorado.gov.
+If you do not have a good mailing address, you can pick up your ballot (and ONLY your own ballot) at the Clerk & Recorder’s office at 500 Broadway in Eagle or at 20 Eagle County Drive in El Jebel.
+You can complete it and drop it in a ballot drop box there, or you can take it home and return it later.

 What if I don’t receive my ballot in the mail?

-If you do not receive your ballot by Tuesday, October 24th, you can visit a Vote Center to pick up a ballot.
-There is no need to wait until Election Day to receive your ballot if it didn’t appear when expected or if you have lost it.
-You can’t vote twice, but you can get a replacement ballot if necessary.
-You will need an acceptable ID (you don’t need an ID to vote, but you do need an ID to get a new ballot).
-Acceptable IDs include a driver’s license, an ID card issued by the Department of Revenue or a US passport.
+If you do not receive your ballot by Monday, June 10th, you can visit a Vote Center to pick up a ballot.
+There is no need to wait until Election Day to get a replacement ballot if it hasn’t arrived or or you have lost it.
+You will need an acceptable ID to get a new ballot.
+Acceptable IDs include a driver’s license, an ID card issued by the Department of Revenue, or a US passport.

 I made a mistake on my ballot – what do I do?

-No worries!
-You can get a new ballot at a Vote Center.
-Just bring in an acceptable ID (you don’t need an ID to vote, but you do need an ID to get a new ballot).
+You can get a replacement ballot at a Vote Center.
+Just bring in an acceptable ID to get a new ballot.
 Acceptable IDs include a driver’s license, an ID card issued by the Department of Revenue or a US passport.
-You do not need to turn in the ballot you got in the mail to do this.
-But you can’t vote two ballots – you will get in big trouble if you do!
+You don’t need to submit your original ballot.
+(You are prohibited from submitting two ballots.)

 Signature issues?